andreasbm/masonry-layout/blueprint.md

 ## Trigger layout

-If you want to force layout to can simply call the `layout()` function on the masonry layout.
+If you want to force layout to can call the `layout()` function on the masonry layout.

 ```js
 document.querySelector("masonry-layout").layout();